 Tarot Cards – A request that the cost of the first two hirings from 16thJanuary at the Leisure Centre and three packs of Tarot Cards would be covered from funds. - Agreed

 9. Treasurer: Finances are continuing on budget with the aim to reduce our surplus gradually.
 The Committee discussed and formally approved the budget for 2024, prepared and forwarded prior to the meeting.
-It was confirmed that annual subscriptions for 2024 would continue at £8, but members will be reminded that this is a dispensation and that subscriptions will increase in the future
+It was confirmed that annual subscriptions for 2024 would be temporarily reduced to £8, but members will be reminded that this is a temporary reduction .

 10. Equipment Manager: It was noted that the use of a head- mic was a real improvement on the quality of presentation.